scottfr/SystemsBook/Agents/Agents.md

 ### Network Geography

 To create connections and remove connections between agents you can use the \e{Connect()} and \e{Unconnect()} functions.
 Both of these functions take two arguments: the agents that should be connected or disconnected.
-For example, to connect an agent to its nearest neighbor, you could use the following
+For example, to connect an agent to its nearest neighbor, you could use the following:

 \e{Connect([Self], FindNearest([Population], [Self]))}